Portrait of Joy Shi

 Epidemiologist.
 Investigator.
 Methodologist.

 I am an Assistant Professor of Medicine in the Mongan Institute at Massachusetts General Hospital and Harvard Medical School.
-I am also an Instructor in CAUSALab at Harvard T.H.
+I hold a secondary faculty appointment in the Department of Epidemiology and CAUSALab at Harvard T.H.
 Chan School of Public Health.
 My research focuses on applying and advancing causal inference methods to improve clinical and policy decision-making for chronic diseases.
 My work leverages large administrative health databases to evaluate the comparative effectiveness of interventions for cancer and cardiovascular diseases.

 About Me